 Daytime space of their own is important when moving a loved one into your home.
 Try to provide at least a corner of a room with their favorite chair, a side table and lamp from their home, a TV, and a small book shelf for reading material, photos or other things they will use or look at frequently.
 If possible, move things around so they have natural light in their corner.
 Remember, Dad or Mom may have visited your home many times, but until now they’ve never had to consider it their home.

 In their bedroom, use the bedding they’re used to, unless they want something new.
 If there is room, let them bring a dresser, a nightstand and some wall decorations from home.
+Sometimes, when creating a personal space in a new home for seniors, these small touches can help make things feel a bit more familiar.
 Be sure there is a clear path to the bathroom, with a nightlight and an easy-to-read clock.
 If they will need help getting up, a baby monitor can connect their room to yours.